ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralism/index.en.md

 Many of those who were involved with Ethereum before the DAO Hack were under the impression that Ethereum was hoping to do exactly this; be built on top of the well-established core ideas that Bitcoin provided, but add on additional functionality in the form of a Turing Complete Smart Contract Platform.

-But as The DAO Hack showed, this was not the case; what is now known as Etheruem has very little to do with the decentralist values that Bitcoin was created to embody.
+But as The DAO Hack showed, this was not the case; what is now known as Ethereum has very little to do with the decentralist values that Bitcoin was created to embody.

 This was probably an honest misunderstanding, but ... .
 Link to Charler's world computer vs code is law split.